zunsthy/pt-access/README.md

 # PT-login

-PT-login is a tool to login multiple PT(private tracker) site and store the cookies without Web browser.
+PT-login is a tool to login multiple PT(private tracker) sites and store their cookies without Web browser.

 ## Configure